Bynaryman/POF/README.md

 ## Overview

 The Posit Operators Framework (POF) is a comprehensive library designed to facilitate arithmetic computations and neural network operations using the Posit numerical format on FPGAs.
-POF includes a comprehensive suite of hardware description language (HDL) files and corresponding software to execute and substantiate high-precision and efficient arithmetic computations, with a supportive focus on neural network applications.
+POF includes a comprehensive suite of hardware description language (HDL) files and corresponding software to execute high-precision and efficient arithmetic computations, with a focus on neural network applications.
 Through POF, it is possible to employ and test multi-layer perceptrons, described as 'positrons,' which capitalize on the Posit numerical format for superior accuracy and performance enhancements.

 ## Project Structure